 I remember, as a child taking riding lessons, getting started at the trot and the horse coughing a few times.
 I remember feeling like he was going to pull me right over his head and being worried something was wrong.
 My instructor would say something like, “He’s just cleaning out the cobwebs.”
 The cough would stop and my lesson would go on.

 Many times, the cough at the beginning of a ride is to clear out mucus or debris, ie. “clean out the cobwebs.”
-But, if the cough persists it could be caused by an infection in the respiratory tract.
-If you also notice trouble breathing, shortness of breath or lack of energy, an infection is likely present and a vet evaluation is recommended.
+But, if the cough persists it could be caused by swelling in the respiratory tract.
+If you also notice trouble breathing, shortness of breath or lack of energy, a vet evaluation is recommended.

-Recurrent Airway Obstruction (RAO) also known as heaves and is sometimes now referred to as equine asthma, consists of narrowing of the airway (due to inflammation), mucus production and bronchial spasm.
+Recurrent Airway Obstruction (RAO) also known as heaves and is sometimes now referred to as equine asthma, consists of narrowing of the airway, mucus production and bronchial spasm.
 With RAO, breathing is not normal at rest, breathing is labored, respiratory rate is increased and a cough is often present.
 It can also be characterized by chronic cough, nasal discharge and exercise intolerance while the most severe cases will lose weight and often will go off their feed.

 Two types of RAO exist, barn-associated and summer pasture-associated obstructive pulmonary disease, more commonly known as summer heaves.
 Both types are due to the lungs hypersensitivity of an inhaled antigen, most often mold, organic dust and/or endotoxins in hay and straw.
 This hypersensitivity is what we know as allergies.

 I continue to be intrigued by what an allergy actually is and how an issue in the gastrointestinal tract can influence allergies.
 We often assume that the antigen is harmful but it is the body’s immune response that is more harmful and damaging.
 For some reason, the body develops an immune response to an otherwise not harmful antigen.
-This immune response is due to the immune system not working properly as a result of inflammation being present in the body.
-Once inflammation is triggered, the body’s immune response is affected and unable to work properly.
-Inflammation directly impacts many other functions of the body as well and alters cell function causing the body to not have the ability to fight off disease.
-Most often, when inflammation is present in the body there is an issue in the gastrointestinal tract.
+This immune response is due to the immune system not working properly as a result of swelling being present in the body.
+Once swelling is triggered, the body’s immune response is affected and unable to work properly.
+Swelling within the body directly impacts many other functions of the body as well and alters cell function causing the body to not have the ability to fight off disease.
+Most often, when swelling is present in the respiratory tract there is an issue in the gastrointestinal tract.
 Many factors can contribute to dysfunction in the GI tract such as genetics, stress, diet and nutrition and medications.
-The body then mounts an immune response to the GI tract dysfunction and inflammation which over time is damaging to the body itself.
+The body then mounts an immune response to the GI tract dysfunction and swelling which over time is damaging to the body itself.
 The immune response becomes over reactive causing the body to be sensitive to otherwise not harmful antigens.

 What can YOU do?